Founded Semantics and Constraint Semantics of Logic Rules

-\myparag{Constraint semantics} Constraint semantics is a set of 2-valued models based on founded semantics.
+Constraint semantics is a set of 2-valued models based on founded semantics.
 A {\em constraint model} of $\pgm$ is a consistent 2-valued interpretation $M$ such that $M$ is a model of $\cmpl(\pgm)$ and $\founded(\pgm) \subseteq M$.
-Let $\constraint(\pgm)$ denote the set of constraint models of $\pgm$.
+We define $\constraint(\pgm)$ to be the set of constraint models of $\pgm$.
 Constraint models can be computed from $\founded(\pgm)$ by iterating over all assignments of true and false to atoms that are undefined in $\founded(\pgm)$, and checking which of the resulting interpretations satisfy all rules in $\cmpl(\pgm)$.

-\begin{example} For \co{win}, draw positions (i.e., positions for which \co{win} is undefined) are in draw cycles, i.e., cycles that do not have a \co{move} to a \co{n.win} position, or are positions that have only a sequence of moves to positions in draw cycles. \begin{enumerate} \item If some SCC has draw cycles of only odd lengths, then there is no satisfying assignment of \T and \F to \co{win} for positions in the SCC, so there are no constraint models of the program.
+\begin{example} For the \co{win} example with default declarations, draw positions (i.e., positions for which \co{win} is undefined) are in draw cycles, i.e., cycles that do not have a \co{move} to a \co{n.win} position, or are positions that have only a sequence of moves to positions in draw cycles. \begin{enumerate}

+\item If some SCC has draw cycles of only odd lengths, then there is no satisfying assignment of \T and \F to \co{win} for positions in the SCC, so there are no constraint models of the program.

-\item If some SCC has draw cycles of only even lengths, then there are two satisfying assignments of \T and \F to \co{win} for positions in the SCC, with the truth values alternating between \T and \F around each cycle, and with the second truth assignment obtained from the first by swapping \T and \F. The total number of constraint models of the program is exponential in the number of such SCCs. \end{enumerate} \end{example}
+\item If some SCC has draw cycles of only even lengths, then there are two satisfying assignments of \T and \F to \co{win} for positions in the SCC, with the truth values alternating between \T and \F around each cycle, and with the second truth assignment obtained from the first by swapping \T and \F. The total number of constraint models of such SCCs is exponential in the number of such SCCs. \end{enumerate} \end{example}

-\mysec{Properties of founded semantics and constraint semantics} Proofs of theorems appear in\proofs{\nottlp{ Appendix} \ref{sec-proofs}}\noproofs{}.
+\mysec{Properties of founded semantics and constraint semantics} Proofs of theorems appear in\proofs{\nottlp{ Appendix} \ref{sec-proofs}}\noproofs{ \appProofs}.

 \myparag{Consistency and correctness} The most important properties are consistency and correctness.

 \begin{mytheorem} The founded model and constraint models of a program $\pgm$ are consistent. \end{mytheorem}